-If an event is st of atmospheric phenomena below: usually associated with El Niño, write an A next to the item. usually associated with La Niña, write a B next to the item.
-Strong equatorial counter-current Strong Peruvian Current Stronger upwelling of ocean waters along the coast of Peru Higher sea levels in the western Pacific Strong Trade Winds Intensified Walker Circulation over Equatorial Pacific Pronounced ridge in polar jet over western North America Stronger than normal subtropical highs in Pacific Ocean Wetter than average winter over Florida Drier than average over Indonesia and Australia Lower than average pressure over Indonesia and Australia Increased snowfall in the Northwestern United States.
+Look at the list of atmospheric phenomena below: If an event is usually associated with El Niño, write an A next to the item.
+If an event is usually associated with La Niña, write a B next to the item.

+A Strong equatorial counter-current Strong Peruvian Current Stronger upwelling of ocean waters along the coast of Peru Higher sea levels in the western Pacific Strong Trade Winds Intensified Walker Circulation over Equatorial Pacific Pronounced ridge in polar jet over western North America Stronger than normal subtropical highs in Pacific Ocean Wetter than average winter over Florida Drier than average over Indonesia and Australia Lower than average pressure over Indonesia and Australia Increased snowfall in the Northwestern United States.
 More hurricane activity.
-Causes a pattern similar to the years 1997-1998.
+A Causes a pattern similar to the years 1997-1998.
 Causes a pattern similar to the years 1998-1999.